Français | Nederlands

 Tribute to Nicolas Gilbert, royal imperial purveyor

 The Ecole des Malletiers Nicolas Gilbert, based in Belgium, pays homage to the 16th century malletier who was an official purveyor to the King and Holy Roman Emperor Charles V in Brussels.
-The city was home to still other luggage suppliers to the monarch: Roberts, Lampsens, Van Nevele, Van Rossem, De Hofstadt Boel, Van Grimbergen,...
+The city was home to still other luggage suppliers of the monarch: Roberts, Lampsens, Van Nevele, Van Rossem, De Hofstadt Boel, Van Grimbergen,...

 The blazon of Charles V,